Bittrex VS Bitfinex: Crypto Exchange Comparison

 About the Exchanges

 Bittrex is a crypto exchange launched in 2014 in Las Vegas, Nevada.
 The corporate headquarters have been relocated to Seattle, Washington.
-Behind the efficiency of the platform stands a stellar team of security engineers spearheaded by the founders Bill Shihara, Richi Lai, and Rami Kawach.
+Behind the efficiency of the platform stands a stellar team of security engineers spearheaded by co-founders Bill Shihara, Richi Lai, and Rami Kawach.

 Prior to Bittrex, all of them have been working in the security department of world-leading companies such as Microsoft, Amazon, and BlackBerry.
 It was this experience that gave them the incentive and confidence to found their own exchange.
 By then, they were already skilled at handling a diversity of tech challenges and security breaches.
-The promise of a safe and reliable trading platform is what prompted millions of traders to join Bittrex.
+The promise of a safe and reliable trading platform is what prompted millions of traders (from the United States and beyond) to join Bittrex.

 The exchange also has connections with the popular coin Tether (USDT), through their mutual shareholders.
 In the past, there have been some accusations that the platform was using Tether funds to cover up for its own shortfalls but the whole thing was dropped due to lack of evidence.